SharkSnack/shiren-2/content/dungeons/2-shuten-trail-easy.md

 #### Trader's Shop

-Offers items for sale including Otogiriso, Giant Riceball, equipment, and scrolls.<br/>
+Offers items for sale including Otogiriso, Huge Onigiri, equipment, and scrolls.<br/>
 Since it's your first time through, go ahead and buy some Storage Pots and Otogiriso.<br/>
 The shop offers a strong Beetle Shield, but you likely can't afford it yet.<br/>
 Damage reduction from defense value doesn't make as much of a difference in Shiren 2<br/>compared to other games in the series, so it's not an essential purchase either way.